 - It is also excellent for welding thin metal and sheet metal parts

-At Prostor Design, we use both MIG/MAG and TIG/TIG methods to weld various materials such as aluminium, carbon and stainless steel.
+At Prostor Design, we use both MIG/MAG and TIG/TIG methods to weld various materials such as aluminum, carbon and stainless steel.

 If you are interested in how we can assist you with your project, please feel free to contact us!